-Mindfulness meditation practice facilitates and improves the minds ability to pay attention to the present moment while maintaining an accepting, nonjudgmental awareness of the present moment experiences (e.g., thoughts, emotions, or bodily sensations, such as pain).As such, meditation may help change the individuals relationship to pain and other experiences, rather than focusing on changing the content of the experience itself (which, of note, may not be possible), and has the potential to uncouple the physical experience of pain from pain-related suffering.
+Relating to Pain in a New Way.
+Mindfulness-based interventions, including mindfulness meditation practice, facilitate and improve the mind’s ability to pay attention to “the present moment” while maintaining an accepting, nonjudgmental awareness of “the present moment” experiences (e.g., thoughts, emotions, or bodily sensations, such as pain).As such, meditation may help change the individual’s relationship to pain and other experiences, rather than focusing on changing the content of the experience itself (which, of note, may not be possible).
+It has the potential to uncouple the physical experience of pain from pain-related suffering.
 In chronic pain conditions, pain severity and pain-related suffering have been conceptualized as overlapping but unique entities, further supporting the understanding of chronic pain as a multidimensional construct.
 Pain coping skills play a major role in how patients cope with and experience pain.
 Acceptance-based pain coping has been linked to improved outcomes in chronic pain.
-Mindfulness meditation training may improve adaptive, acceptance-based coping, while reducing unhealthy fear-avoidance (e.g., pain catastrophizing) based coping.
+Mindfulness meditation training may improve adaptive, acceptance-based coping, while reducing unhealthy “fear-avoidance” (e.g., pain catastrophizing) coping.

-Many of the existing mindfulness meditation-based programs have been patterned after mindfulness-based stress reduction, and consist of eight weekly group sessions, guided by experienced instructors, and daily at-home practice.
-During the program, participants are taught a variety of meditation techniques, including longer, more formal ones (e.g., body scan, breath, or sitting meditation) as well as shorter ones (e.g., urge surfing, other mini-meditations) that may be particularly useful for immediate coping with acute challenges brought by daily life.
-A common mini-meditation practice that may be helpful to implement when faced with a challenge such as a pain flare involves the following:
+Many of the existing mindfulness meditation-based programs have been patterned after Mindfulness-Based Stress Reduction (MBSR), and consist of eight weekly group sessions, guided by experienced, trained instructors, and daily at-home practice.
+During the program, participants are taught a variety of mindfulness meditation techniques, including longer, more formal techniques (e.g., body scan, breath, or sitting meditation), as well as shorter techniques (e.g., mindful walking, mindfulness of daily activities, other mini-meditations) that may be particularly useful for immediate coping with “acute” challenges brought by daily life.
+A common mini-meditation practice that may be helpful to implement when faced with a challenge such as a pain flare involves the following steps:

-- Expanding ones awareness to the body and mind as a whole; and, finally,
+- Expanding one’s awareness to the body and mind as a whole

 - Making a mindful decision about, as opposed to reacting automatically about, what to do next (if anything).